sfera-labs/strato-pi-max/setup-guide.md

 The system will then attempt to boot from other configured modes.
 Once it successfully boots from an alternative mode, you can access the system and recover the eMMC image.

+## Next Steps

+Once your Strato Pi Max is accessible and configured as described here, you are ready to install [its drivers](./) and develop your application.

+Refer to the user guide for details on each of its features.

 ## Going to Production

 Before deploying your Strato Pi Max-based solution, consider the following: